CyanChanges/home/content/privacy.md

 You should read [Microsoft Private Policy](https://privacy.microsoft.com/privacystatement).

-Microsoft Clarity is currently disabled by default, but you can enable this **explicitly**.
+Microsoft Clarity is currently enabled by default, but you can enable this **explicitly**.

 The following is collected: